-Effect The Independent Auditor's report includes a qualified opinion on the Governmental presentation of the Circuit Court fines receivable.
+Therefore, the Independent Auditor's report includes a qualified opinion on the General Fund because we were not able to satisfy ourselves as to the fair presentation of the Circuit Court fines receivable.

-Activities and the General Fund because we were not able to satisfy ourselves as to the fair in reported balances as well as establish procedures documenting the existence and valuation of fines receivable, including the aging schedules of fines receivable.
+The Circuit Clerk should continue to identify unrecorded fines receivable and correct errors in Recommendation reported balances as well as establish procedures documenting the existence and valuation of fines receivable, including the aging schedules of fines receivable.